History of East Asia: Summary of history

-The rise of the nomadic Mongol Empire disrupted East Asia, and under the leadership of leaders such as Genghis Khan, Subutai, and Kublai Khan brought the majority of East Asia under rule of a single state.
-The Yuan dynasty came to rule most of modern China and all of the Korean Peninsula.
-The Yuan dynasty also attempted and failed to conquer Japan in maritime invasions.
+The rise of the nomadic Mongol Empire disrupted East Asia, and under the leadership of leaders such as Genghis Khan, Subutai, and Kublai Khan brought the majority of East Asia under rule of a single state, with the exception of Japan and Taiwan.
+The Yuan dynasty attempted and failed to conquer Japan in two separate maritime invasions.
 The Mongol era in East Asia was short-lived due to natural disasters and poor administrative management.
 In the aftermath of the Yuan dynasty's collapse, new regimes such as the Ming dynasty and Joseon dynasty embraced Neo-Confucianism as the official state ideology.
 Japan at this time fell into feudal civil war known as the Sengoku Jidai which persisted for over a century and a half.
 At the turn of the 16th century European merchants and missionaries traveled to East Asia by sea for the first time.
 The Portuguese established a colony in Macau, China and attempted to Christianize Japan.
 In the last years of the Sengoku period, Japan attempted to create a larger empire by invading Korea only being defeated by the combined forces of Korea and China in the late 16th century.

 From the 17th century onward, East Asian nations such as China, Japan, and Korea chose a policy of isolationism in response to European contact.
 The 17th and 18th centuries saw great economic and cultural growth.
 Qing China dominated the region but Edo Japan remained completely independent.
-At this time limited interactions with European merchants and intellectuals led to the rise of Great Britain's East India Company and the beginning of Japan's Dutch Studies.
-The 1800s however saw the rise of direct European Imperialism upon the region.
-Qing China was unable to defend itself from various colonial expeditions from Great Britain, France and Russia during the Opium Wars.
-Japan meanwhile choose the path of westernization under the Meiji Period and attempted to modernize by following the political and economic models of Europe and the Western World.
+At this time limited interactions with European merchants and intellectuals led to the rise of Great Britain's East India Company and the beginning of Japan's Dutch studies.
+However, 1800s saw the rise of European imperialism in the region.
+Qing China was unable to defend itself from various colonial expeditions from Great Britain, France, and Russia during the Opium Wars.
+Japan meanwhile choose the path of westernization under the Meiji period and attempted to modernize by following the political and economic models of Europe and the Western World.
 The rising Japanese Empire forcibly annexed Korea in 1910.
-After years of civil war and decline, China's last emperor Puyi abdicated in 1912 ending China's imperial history which had persisted for over two millennium from the Qin to Qing.
+After years of civil war and decline, China's last emperor Puyi abdicated in 1912 ending China's imperial history which had persisted for over two millennia from the Qin to Qing.